A B C D E F G H I J M N O P R S T V W

 Attestation

-A document or statement which bears witness, confirms, or authenticates the truth of a statement(s).
+A document or statement that bears witness, confirms or authenticates the truth of a statement(s).

 Attribute